Dine at these authentic Puerto Rican, Venezuelan spots; FYI Philly's farewell to Karen Rogers,

 FYI Philly says goodbye to Karen Rogers

-In addition to celebrating Hispanic Heritage Month, we are also recognizing a big promorion for Karen Rogers.
+In addition to celebrating Hispanic Heritage Month, we are also recognizing a big promotion for Karen Rogers.